The Audience Project: Using Audience Behaviour To Improve Admissions And Predict Success.

 KEY FINDING: targeting behaviour is 2 to 3X more effective than targeting purely by demographics or interest-based targeting available in Social Media

 Gruvi has been in the film marketing game for 9 years.
-Over that time we have built a comprehensive marketing tech platform for the entertainment industry.
-Our tools are able to reach, track and record a global audience with intelligent, interactive advertising that encourages audiences to engage, while anonymously mapping their relevant behaviours.
-This data can then be used to retarget those users with relevant ads for other releases, and to prospect for 'new' audiences by modelling behaviour, such as the likelihood to buy tickets, etc.
+Over that time, we have built a comprehensive marketing tech platform for the entertainment industry.
+Our tools can reach, track, and record a global audience with intelligent, interactive advertising, encouraging audiences to engage while anonymously mapping their relevant behaviors.
+This data can then be used to retarget those users with relevant ads for other releases and to prospect for 'new' audiences by modeling behavior, such as the likelihood of buying tickets, etc.

 In this post we will answer the following key questions, in order to understand the success of TAP:

 1. From the millions of impressions generated during a campaign, how do we identify the potential buyer?

 2. How do we leverage this data in existing and future campaigns?

 3. How can we predict the success or failure of a film's opening weekend based on online behaviour?